-FIPSManager.getInstance().activateFIPSMode()

-This method runs a series of Self-Tests on the module.
+FIPSManage.getInstance().activateFIPSMode()

+The Self-Tests on the module are automatically run whenever a CryptoTransform or DRBG object is created.
 These tests examine the integrity of the shared object, and the correct operation of the cryptographic algorithms.
 If these tests are successful, the module will be enabled.
+There is no need to initialize the module explicitly.
+If the module has been de-initialized by a previous call to FIPSManage.getInstance().deactivateFIPSMode(), it can be re-initialized by calling this method.

-A.2.2 Deinitialization
+A.2.2 De-Initialization

-FIPSManager.getInstance().deactivateFIPSMode()

-This method de-initializes the module.
+FIPSManage.getInstance().deactivateFIPSMode() This method de-initializes the module.